Listing, creating, and updating requirements

 Import requirement button.
 Each file represents a requirement: the file name without extension becomes the requirement's name, and it contains the requirement's criteria.

-Linked journeys tab.
-To add a new link, first select a goal and pick one of its journeys, then press the
+To create a new association, first select a goal and pick one of its journeys, then press the

 # Generating journeys